Glasgow Warriors 29-20 Scarlets

 Glasgow soon responded, with Brandon Thomson unerring from the tee with 13 minutes on the clock after a Scarlets transgression at the breakdown.

-The game’s major incident arrived on 18 minutes, a decision that incensed the Warrior Nation as Alex Allan was shown a red card by referee Frank Murphy after a collision in midfield.
+The game’s major incident arrived on 18 minutes Alex Allan was shown a red card by referee Frank Murphy.
 The call left the home side playing with 14 men for over three quarters of the match, and with a major challenge in front of them.

 If the Warriors felt any trepidation at the task in store, it was far from obvious.
 The introduction of Oli Kebble into the front row resulted in an immediate penalty to the hosts, Thomson on target from 40 metres to give his side the lead on 21 minutes.